pippinbarr/pippinbarr.github.io/content/video/lets-play-permadeath-speedrun/index.md

 ---
 title: "Let's Play Permadeath Speedrun"
 date: 2019-05-14
-description: "A series of videos in which I play videogames by trying to die as quickly as possible."
+description: "A permadeath speedrun is a playing of a game in which you try to die as quickly as possible.
+It's a way of refocusing your attention on a game's affordances and systems of progression as well as its representation and handling of death."
 draft: false
 listimage: images/vvvvvv-death.png
-tags: ["video", "project", "violence"]
+tags: ["video", "project"]
 ---

-A permadeath speedrun is a playing of a game in which you try to die as quickly as possible.
+## {{<param title >}}

+{{< param description >}}

 #### Season 1 (2014)